Segugio Italiano Health Issues & Care Guide

 Health Overview

-The Segugio Italiano is generally a moderately healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Segugio Italiano lives a long, healthy life.
+Very healthy breed with few genetic issues, benefiting from a working heritage that has maintained sound structure and function., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Segugio Italiano lives a long, healthy life.

 Common Health Conditions